The Intrinsic Shapes of Low Surface Brightness Galaxies: a Discriminant of LSBG Formation Mechanisms: Sample Construction

 Though the depth of HSC-SSP allows for the discovery of very faint LSBGs, the restricted area of the \cite{greco2018} catalog makes the 3D shape inversion problem intractable for subsets of the catalog sample.
 To overcome this limitation, we will also utilize a sample of 20,977 LSBGs selected from $\sim5000$ deg$^2$ in the first three years of the Dark Energy Survey (hereafter DES).
 The published version of \cite{tanoglidis2020} contains 23,790 LSBGs with a mean effective surface brightness cut of $\muavgmath{} > 24.2$ \sbunits{}.
 We use an earlier version of the catalog with a mean effective surface brightness cut of $\muavgmath{} > 24.3$ \sbunits{}, consistent with \cite{greco2018}, as measured by \textsf{SExtractor}.
 Both versions of the catalog have been made publicly available by the DES team\footnote{ \url{https://des.ncsa.illinois.edu/releases/other/y3-lsbg}}.

 The sample construction of the \cite{tanoglidis2020} sample is, by design, quite similar to that of the \cite{greco2018} sample.
 However, there are a number of significant differences, which we will enumerate here for convenience.
 First, the DES sample selection was performed on the DES Y3 Gold coadd object catalog (v2.2; Sevilla-Noarbe et al. 2020, in preparation).
 Second, they employed a support vector machine (SVM) classifier trained from an initial visual classification in order to remove contaminant objects.
-Remaining false positives were then removed via visual inspection.
-Finally, the size and average surface brightness cuts were made on the \textsf{SExtractor} measurements, not on the single component \sersic{} model fits.
+Remaining false positives were then removed via visual inspection. \rrr{Like the \cite{greco2018} sample, this visual inspection removes common low surface brightness contaminants from the final sample.} Finally, the size and average surface brightness cuts were made on the \textsf{SExtractor} measurements, not on the single component \sersic{} model fits.

 Though a direct measurement of the completeness of this catalog has not yet been made, we can make an empirical estimate using the surface brightness distribution of the \cite{greco2018} sample, which is drawn from a deeper survey, as a benchmark.
 In particular, the surface brightness distribution of the red ($g-i>0.64$) LSBGs in the \cite{greco2018} sample is consistent with being flat down to their 80\% completeness limit in surface brightness.
-We therefore estimate the 80\% completeness limit of the DES LSBG sample to be at the point where the surface brightness distribution of red galaxies in the DES sample diverges significantly from that of the HSC-SSP sample.
-The red LSBG surface brightness distribution for the two samples are shown in \autoref{f:sblimit}; using this approach, we find a completeness limit of $\muavgmath{}\sim25.75$ \sbunits{}.
+We therefore estimate the 80\% completeness limit of the DES LSBG sample to be at the point where the surface brightness distribution of red galaxies in the DES sample diverges significantly from that of the HSC-SSP sample. \rrr{Because the surface brightness completeness of the HSC sample has been extensively tested via mock injections, we base our completeness estimate of the DES sample on the divergence in surface brightness limit from the HSC sample.} The red LSBG surface brightness distribution for the two samples are shown in \autoref{f:sblimit}; using this approach, we find a completeness limit of $\muavgmath{}\sim25.75$ \sbunits{} \rrr{for the DES LSBG sample}.

 Though the initial LSBG sample of \cite{tanoglidis2020} is based on surface brightnesses measured with \textsf{SExtractor}, the final sample selection is made using surface brightness measurements from \textsf{galfit}.